risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

 |

-View the logs for additional detail:

-kubectl logs pod-with-defaults

-Export the YAML of a running pod, in the case that you are unable to edit it directly:
+to get more logging information, run ``kubectl logs my-pod-name``

+to export spec file of an existing pod to a new spec file that could be used to recreate a copy, use

-kubectl get po pod-with-defaults -o yaml --export > defaults-pod.yaml
+``kubectl get pod pod-name -o yaml --export > defaults-pod.yaml``

-Edit a pod directly (i.e., changing the image):

-kubectl edit po nginx
+to edit a pod directly, run ``kubectl edit po nginx``

 |